vmsmith/CookBook/chicken_thighs_slow-cooked_barley_mushrooms.md

 #### Directions
-1. In a 6- to 8-quart slow cooker, combine the barley, mushrooms, chicken, chicken broth, lemon juice, white wine, garlic, thyme, salt, onion powder, red-pepper flakes and several generous grinds of black pepper.
-Stir to combine, then cook for 3 hours on high.
+1. In a slow cooker, combine the barley, mushrooms, chicken, chicken broth, lemon juice, white wine, garlic, thyme, salt, onion powder, red-pepper flakes and several generous grinds of black pepper.
+2. Stir to combine, then cook for 3 hours on high.
-At first it will seem like there is too much liquid, but the dish will thicken as it cools, and as you stir.
-Stir in the frozen peas and let them heat through, about 2 minutes.
+3. At first it will seem like there is too much liquid, but the dish will thicken as it cools, and as you stir.
-Step 3
+4. Stir in the frozen peas and let them heat through, about 2 minutes.
-In a small bowl, stir together the crème fraîche and mustard, then fold it into the barley mixture.
-The chicken thighs should be falling apart; break them into coarse chunks with a spatula.
-Taste and add more mustard for a stronger flavor, if desired.
+5. In a small bowl, stir together the crème fraîche and mustard, then fold it into the barley mixture.
+6. The chicken thighs should be falling apart; break them into coarse chunks with a spatula.
+7. Taste and add more mustard for a stronger flavor, if desired.
 Stir in the chopped tarragon and serve.
-Pass Parmesan at the table for topping.